mfrancisgioia/influence-finder/APPROACH.md

 In a product role focused on internal tools, the biggest risk is shipping a polished "demo product"—something that looks great in a leadership review slide deck but gets completely abandoned by actual staff because it doesn't solve a real workflow bottleneck.

 My execution plan for the first 30 days wouldn't focus on engineering a final production UI.
-Instead, I’d take this exact Streamlit prototype, drop it in front of two or three strategists actively building live client pitches, and watch them use it.
+Instead, I’d take this exact Python-driven prototype, drop it in front of two or three strategists actively building live client pitches, and watch them use it.

 The goal isn't just to ship software; it's to find out if the data output gives them the confidence to stand in front of a client and defend the recommendation.
 That insight is what we build the actual roadmap on.